 Competition entry prize

 Unsuccessful competition entries should not be thrown into the bin.
-This prize seeks to recognise work and ideas that were dismissed by the judging panel of a 2023 design competition, but that architects can learn and draw inspiration from.
+This prize seeks to recognise work and ideas that were dismissed by the judging panel of a 2023 design competition or within the last 18 months, but that architects can learn and draw inspiration from.
 The winner will receive £500